Fiddler’s Creek Preserve

 The Overlook Trail (blue) begins on Fiddler’s Creek Road opposite the lower end of the driveway that climbs up Baldpate Mountain.
-From the Baldpate parking lot’s western end, take the short path west to the old dirveway that goes up Baldpate Mountain, and go down the driveway.
+From the Baldpate parking lot’s western end, take the short path west to the old driveway that goes up Baldpate Mountain, and go down the driveway.
 Look across Fiddler’s Creek Road and slightly uphill to find the trail entrance marked in blue, crossing (carefully!) and then clambering up the bank to the start of the trail.
 The trail winds alternately through open grassy areas and scrub woodland (with traffic sounds from Route 29 still audible for some of the way), and emerges at the Southwest Gate entrance to the reforestation area, fenced to protect the emerging woods from deer.
-At an intersection where the Ravine Trail (red) heads off to the left, the Overlook Trail continues ahead, curving through open areas to its exit through the Southeast Gate from the reforestation area.
-From here the trail goes left (north) along the top of the ravine, with nice views down into the ravine, passing the Stoneface Trail and continuing to the East Gate back into the reforestation area, which it crosses in a broad curve to the end of the trail at the Northwestern Gate–outside of which parking is available.
+At an intersection where the Ravine Trail (red) heads off to the left, the Overlook Trail continues ahead, curving through open areas to its exit from the reforestation area at the Southeast Gate.
+From here the trail goes left (north) along the top of the ravine, with nice views down into the ravine, passing the Stoneface Trail and continuing to the East Gate and back into the reforestation area, which it crosses in a broad curve to the end of the trail at the Northwestern Gate–outside of which parking is available.
 From here it is a .4 mile walk to the left along Fiddler’s Creek Road back to the Baldpate parking lot.

-The Stoneface Trail (white) provides a short but intriguing link between the Ravine and Overlook Trails, and can be used to shorten the loop created by the Overlook and Ravine Trails..
+The Stoneface Trail (white) provides a short but intriguing link between the Ravine and Overlook Trails, and can be used to shorten the loop created by the Overlook and Ravine Trails.
 From the Ravine Trail down by the creek, this trail climbs diagonally up the south side of the ravine.
 The path winds past several stone escarpments, taking walkers over several steep wooden timber stairways and stone steps to the top of the ravine, where it joins the Overlook Trail.

 The slopes of the Fiddler’s Creek ravine abound with trout lilies, spring beauties and other wildflowers in April and May.
 Towering above them are magnificent tulip poplars, oaks, and beech.

 The open fields extending northwest from the top of the ravine are the focus of a reforestation project managed jointly by the Mercer County Parks Commission and the Friends of Hopewell Valley Open Space.
-Volunteers planted several thousand saplings of white and red oak, beech, and a variety of native shrubs in 2012, and further rounds of planting may be undertaken to compensate for some sapling losses.
+Volunteers planted several thousand saplings of white and red oak, beech, and a variety of native shrubs in 2012, and further rounds of planting may be undertaken to compensate for some sapling losses due to drought.
 A mile-long fence surrounding this 40-acre reforestation area, with its five pedestrian gates, will remain in place for up to 25 years, to ensure that the saplings can grow, and throw off their own seedlings, to create a forest of native trees free of deer browsing, to extend the large forested area of Baldpate Mountain.
 In several decades, when the forest is mature, the fence will be removed.

 Do you have information about this trail?